adambickels/task-management-supercom/README.md

 ## Overview

-This is a comprehensive task management system that allows users to create, read, update, and delete tasks.
-Each task includes detailed information such as title, description, due date, priority, user details (full name, telephone, email), and multiple tags.
-The application features a .NET Core Web API backend, a React frontend with Redux Toolkit state management, SQL Server database with Entity Framework Core, and a Windows Service that monitors overdue tasks and sends reminders via RabbitMQ.
+This task management system lets you create, edit, update, and delete tasks with all the details you need - title, description, due dates, priority levels, user info, and tags.
+I built it with a .NET Core Web API backend, a React frontend using Redux Toolkit for state management, SQL Server with Entity Framework Core, and a Windows Service that keeps an eye on overdue tasks and sends reminders via RabbitMQ.

-## Prerequisites
+## What You'll Need

-Before running this application, ensure you have the following installed:
+Before running this app, make sure you have these installed:

 1. **.NET 10 SDK** - [Download](https://dotnet.microsoft.com/download/dotnet/10.0)
 2. **Node.js 18+** and npm - [Download](https://nodejs.org/)